TheDrHax/mittsnap/README.md

 - create a directory `/backup` for the backups

 ## How it works
 Mittsnap works with a rotating backup scheme.
-A new daily backup is started with `mittsnap daily`.
-By default 7 daily backups are retained, and any beyond that are removed.
+A new daily backup is started with `mittsnap hourly`.
+By default 24 hourly backups are retained, and any beyond that are removed.

+When running `mittsnap daily`, the oldest hourly backup is copied to a daily backup.
+By default 7 daily backups are retained.

-When running `mittsnap weekly`, the oldest daily backup is copied to a weekly backup (only if 7 daily backups exist).
+When running `mittsnap weekly`, the oldest daily backup is copied to a weekly backup.
 By default 4 weekly backups are retained.

 When running `mittsnap monthly` the oldest weekly backup is copied to a monthly backup.
 By default 120 monthly backups are retained.

 A new daily backup is created like this:
-- Backups of btrfs subvolumes are snapshotted into `daily.0/`.
+- Backups of btrfs subvolumes are snapshotted into `hourly.0/`.
 - Rsync based backups (local or over ssh) are rsynced to the btrfs subvolume `daily.0/local/`.

 It's only ever `daily.0/local` that can be written to (and is by rsync).
 All other backups are read-only snapshots of copy-on-write subvolumes, so everything is lightning fast.